JeringTech/Javascript.NodeJS/ReadMe.md

 Task<(bool, T)> TryInvokeFromCacheAsync<T>(string moduleCacheIdentifier, string exportName = null, object[] args = null, CancellationToken cancellationToken = default(CancellationToken));
 ```
 #### Description
-Attempts to invoke a function exported by a NodeJS module.
+Attempts to invoke a function exported by a NodeJS module cached by NodeJS.
 #### Parameters
 - `T`
   - Description: The type of object this method will return.
 It can be a JSON-serializable type, `string`, or `Stream`.

 - `moduleCacheIdentifier`
   - Type: `string`
-  - Description: The cache identifier of the NodeJS module.
+  - Description: The cache identifier of the module.

 - `exportName`
   - Type: `string`